Artmines/rsg-menu/README.md

 # rsg-menu
-Menu System for the RSGCore Framework edited by Pablo Enterprises AKA Quantum Project
+Menu System for the RSGCore Framework edited by Artmines

 Uses same functions even fas fa icons if wanted